 Candidates with a master’s degree will be encouraged to apply for the Ed.S. program.
 Candidates with either an Ed.S. or an administrative license may apply for the fellowship but must clearly articulate both their intentions for this program and how being selected for the program will benefit themselves and the district.

-Selections will be announced the week of May 15, 2017.
+Selections will be announced the end of May 2017.

 The program is 16 months long.
 Classes begin in August 2017 and will meet approximately one weekend per month during the school year—usually on Friday from 5:00 p.m.–9:00 p.m. and Saturday from 8:00 a.m.–3:30 p.m.. and may meet two weekends per month during the summer months of June and July.
 Additional online work, field experiences and collaboration with a mentor will be expected throughout the program.
 The program ends in December 2018.